INTRODUCTION

 BLOOD CIRCULATION AND IMMUNE HEALTH

-Good blood circulation is essential for immune function, as it ensures that white blood cells and other immune components are distributed throughout the body.
+Proper blood circulation is essential for immune function, as it ensures that white blood cells and other immune components are distributed throughout the body.
 Adequate hydration keeps your blood fluid flowing smoothly.
-Dehydration, on the other hand, can thicken your blood, making circulation less efficient.
+Dehydration, on the other hand, can thicken your blood, making blood circulation less efficient.
 Drinking enough water helps maintain healthy blood flow, allowing your immune cells to reach areas of infection quickly and effectively.

 HYDRATION AND MUCOUS MEMBRANES

-Your mucous membranes—found in your nose, throat and lungs—are the first line of defence against pathogens.
+Your mucous membranes, found in your nose, throat and lungs, are the first line of defence against pathogens.
 These membranes trap bacteria and viruses before they enter your body.
 Adequate hydration ensures that these membranes remain moist and functional.
 When you’re dehydrated, mucous membranes can dry out, reducing their effectiveness and making you more susceptible to infections.

 SIGNS OF DEHYDRATION AND ITS IMPACT ON IMMUNITY

 Recognising dehydration is crucial for maintaining a healthy immune system.
 Common signs include thirst, dry mouth, fatigue, dizziness and dark urine.
 Even mild dehydration can impair a healthy immune system, leaving you vulnerable to illness.
-Pay attention to these warning signs and take proactive steps to stay hydrated, especially during hot weather, exercise, or when you’re unwell.
+Pay attention to these warning signs and take proactive steps to stay hydrated, especially during hot weather, exercise, or when you’re ill.

 HOW MUCH WATER DO YOU NEED?